getzlab/mudi/README.md

 # mudi
-A collection of single-cell utilities and pipelines for the Getz Lab.
+A collection of python-based single-cell utilities and pipelines.

+Author: Shankara Anand
+Email: sanand@broadinstitute.edu

 ![](./mudi.jpg)

+For more information about mudis, the amazing dog breed this package is named after, please visit https://en.wikipedia.org/wiki/Mudi.
 ---

 ### Requirements